ABELaboratory/webpage/content/_index.md

 > <i class="fa-solid fa-circle-info"></i> <b>The ABELab project concluded on June 30th, 2024.
 This website will remain available until we consider the content out of date.</b>
 >
-> <i>The [After section](https://www.abelab.eu/after/) will continue to be maintained, with EDRLab responsible for providing updated watch content.
+> <i>The [Follow Up section](https://www.abelab.eu/followup/) will continue to be maintained, with EDRLab responsible for providing updated watch content.
 The remainder of the content will not be updated, except for typographical corrections.</i>
 <hr/>

 <img src="images/logoABEblue1.png" alt="" />